chhuang-one/sqxclib/doc/schema-builder-constant.md

 	// create table "users"
 	table = schema_v1->create<User>("users");
-	// add static 'userColumns' that has 8 elements to table table->addColumn(userColumns, 8);
+	// add 'userColumns' that has 8 elements to table table->addColumn(userColumns, 8);
 ```

-## Updating Tables (static)
+## Updating Tables (constant)

 * To rename a column, set field 'old_name' as current column name and 'name' as new column name.
 * To delete a column, set field 'old_name' as current column name and 'name' as NULL.